DCMA launches Radars and Sensors as newest systems command

+Masiello said DCMA Radars and Sensors, which will be headquartered in Boston, is an example of the future of the agency and how it is adapting to fulfill warfighter needs while meeting the challenges of budget constraints.

+“This is a good thing.
+We’re evolving here at DCMA,” Masiello said.
+“As we talk more in our portfolios, we’ll see the interconnectedness of the supply chains.”

-Army Col. Jonathan Patrick, DCMA Radars and Sensors commander, speaks during the establishment ceremony of the new agency contract management office April 17.
+Army Col. Jonathan Patrick, DCMA Radars and Sensors commander, thanked the teams and individuals who helped make the establishment of the new CMO possible.

+“Together, we traversed through numerous milestones to get here to the establishment of DCMA Radars and Sensors today,” Patrick said.
+“It’s a privilege to lead this remarkable team.”

+DCMA’s ongoing reorganization is part of an aggressive plan to build an organizational structure that matches the agency’s specialized skills with the unique needs of customers across product aligned and geographic offices.

 |Date Taken: